-New Vision Development & Farming was founded by Tata Wirba Usmaila in 2011, becoming a legal organisation in 2013 in his home village of Mbiame, NW region of Cameroon.
-Our goal is to train people in sustainable farming, mining, resource management, and environmental practices.
-While doing this, New Vision saw the development of various farms and resource operations in the area of Mbiame.
+New Vision Development & Farming was founded by Tata Wirba Usmaila in 2011, becoming a legal organisation in 2013 in Tata's home village of Mbiame, NW region of Cameroon where we helped with the development of various farms and resource operations (in the area of Mbiame).
+Our goals include training people in sustainable farming, mining, resource management, and environmental practices.

-After seeing many years of success, our were halted in 2016 by the outbreak of conflict between the Cameroonian government and separatist fighters in the western region of Cameroon.
+After seeing many years of success in Mbiame, we were halted in 2016 by the outbreak of conflict between the Cameroonian government and separatist fighters in the western region of Cameroon.
 All our farms were destroyed, and we were forced to flee our home.
 But that was not the end of our mission.
-Now we are trying to help all those many others who have been affected by the crisis, building sustainable means of living, so that these people may rebuild their lives and communities.
+Now we are trying to help all those many others who have been affected by the crisis, building sustainable means of living, so that many people may rebuild their lives and communities.

 What we do

-Currently, New Vision is concerned with providing emergency relief to the many IDPs (refugee in ones own country) taking refuge in the city of Bamenda, in the North West part of the country.
+Currently, New Vision Development & Farming is focused on providing emergency relief to the many IDPs (refugees in ones own country) taking refuge in the city of Bamenda, in the North West part of the country.

 We are supplying food and medical care to those in need.
 However, with so many affected it is difficult

-for us to help all those who need it.
+for us to help all those who need assistance.

-Tata, Mercy and New Vision has also been helping in the following ways:
+New Vision Development & Farming has been helping in the following ways:

 1 - Educating children